Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Postgres_Database.md

 ncn-w001# resize-postgresql-pvc cray-smd-postgres pgdata-cray-smd-postgres services 100Gi
 ```

+In order to persist any Postgres PVC storage volume size changes, it is necessary that this change also be made to the customer-managed customizations.yaml file.
+See the Postgres PVC Resize information in the [Post Install Customizations](../Post_Install_Customizations.md#postgres_pvc_resize).

 #### Case 2: msg="could not sync cluster: could not sync roles: could not init db connection: could not init db connection: still failing after 8 retries"

 This generally means that some state in the Postgres operator is out of sync with that of the postgresql cluster resulting on db connection issues.
 To resolve this SyncFailed case, restarting the Postgres operator by deleting the pod may clear up the issue.